ST10479750/wede-part-1-poe/README.md

 - **Week 6**: Testing and deployment (Future)

 ## Part 1 Details
-This initial submission includes:
+This submission includes:
-- Complete website planning and research
-- Sitemap and file structure
-- Basic HTML structure for all 5 required pages
+- Modern, animated, and interactive HTML/CSS for all 5 pages
-- Semantic HTML tags implementation
-- Functional navigation across all pages
-- Content integration based on company research
+- All images are user-supplied and locally referenced
+- Animated logo and hero images
+- No unnecessary or duplicate code
+- Fully accessible and responsive design

 ## Sitemap
 Homepage (index.html)